autometrics-dev/.github/profile/README.md

 - `caller` - (see ["Tracing Lite"](#tracing-lite) below)
 - `result` - either `ok` or `error`
-- `ok` / `error` - the name of the concrete type of the returned value or error can also be attached as a label

 Autometrics aims to only support static values as labels to avoid the footgun of attaching labels with too many possible values.
 The [Prometheus docs](https://prometheus.io/docs/practices/naming/#labels) explain why this is important in the following warning: